hersftw/openwrt-oor/README.md

-# openwrt-oor
-Practical home multihoming with OpenWrt and Open Overlay Router
+# Practical home multihoming with OpenWrt and Open Overlay Router

 Bachelor thesis using LISP and OOR